 Click Here for tab for I Will Always Love You by Dolly Parton

 This song is played at a nice and slow 60bpm and is essentially a country ballad.
 This means you’ll just be outlining some easy chord shapes.
-There are also less chords to learn than the slightly more dramatic Whitney Houston version as there is no key change required.
+There are also fewer chords to learn than the slightly more dramatic Whitney Houston version, as there’s no key change required.

 I’ll Never Love Again by Lady Gaga